 Deductible - The amount you must pay for health care or prescriptions before our plan begins to pay.
+Our plans do not have a medical deductible.

 Disenroll or Disenrollment - The process of ending your membership in our plan.
 Disenrollment may be voluntary (your own choice) or involuntary (not your own choice).